Lek-Sanaphone/leklek-website/docs/tech-courses/aws-courses/AWS-Certified-Cloud-Practitioner-CLF-CO2.md

     - Stop the instance to ensure integrity.
     - Create an AMI from an EC2 instance, AWS creates **EBS snapshots** of the instance’s volumes behind the scenes.
     - Use the AMI to launch new EC2 instances, even in other AZs.
+- Requirement:
+    - The Amazon Machine Image (AMI) must be in the same region as that of the Amazon EC2 instance to be launched.
+    - If the Amazon Machine Image (AMI) exists in a different region, you can copy that Amazon Machine Image (AMI) to the region where you want to launch the EC2 instance.
 #### AMI Hands On
 - [See Demo: Creating and Launching](https://youtu.be/RR9b0g_Ghrw?si=cYVdJVlMUpcSJ9Pz)